Smoking Salmon The Right Way

 Eating just two servings of this super-food every week can lower your body's risk of developing diabetes, heart disease and other chronic illnesses.
 You could, in fact, eat a portion of salmon on every day of the week.
 That would lead to a very happy, healthy body.

 I will explain both methods in detail in this article.
 All you will need to do is read and make your decision.
-Perhaps you will try both of them over the next couple of weeks.
+Perhaps you will try both of them over the next couple of weeks since those are pretty simple recipes to cook salmon.

 What you will need to follow this salmon recipe